ajaykumar057/ajaykumar057/README.md

 ## 🚀 About Me

-👋 **Hey there!** I'm a passionate Computer Science student from Behror, Rajasthan, India, with a strong focus on AI/ML and Full-Stack Development.
+👋 **Hey there!** I'm a passionate Computer Science student from Jaipur, Rajasthan, India, with a strong focus on AI/ML and Full-Stack Development.

 🎓 **Education:** Currently pursuing Computer Science with specialization in Artificial Intelligence and Machine Learning